Sameer172003/DSA/DP/README.md

 # New Topic

-This topic is based on DP(Dynamic Programming)
+This topic is based on dynamic programing i.e DP